Principles of community engagement

 Why create a community engagement plan?
 Being engaged with your community is necessary to raise funds and to get the support needed to achieve your goals.

 If you want to create a healthy, equal and successful community then you will need engaged supporters, institutions and organizations.
-Engagement is really about giving everyone a voice in the planning and implementation of community initiatives.
+Engagement is really about giving everyone a voice in the planning and implementation of community outreach.
 It also helps local governments to understand what services to provide if they have access to the work of community organizations who have surveyed and engaged their communities.

 When the public are involved in the planning of local services they are more likely to respect those decisions and it helps to knit the community together.
 It also helps the public to see their influence in the change process and see how they are part of something larger than themselves.